 The Company offers a variety of printers from established manufacturers including Zortrax, EnvisionTEC, Rize3D, Air Wolf, and innovative education players such as Skriware and Afinia.
 This wide portfolio of manufacturers allows us to offer a blend of entry-level machines and full production industrial printers.
 We have key products and services available for EVERY MARKET and EVERY INDUSTRY.
 PaliProto 3D is far from ordinary.
 The Company works closely with clients and project stakeholders.
 We have found that inventors, architects, manufacturers, educators, designers, project managers, engineers, and top executives etc. all have their unique needs, concerns, and expectations when they come to us.

+Select past clients.
 All logos are the property of their respective owners.
+No endorsement or other relationship is implied.

 A peek into our exciting client base shows such diverse and wide ranging companies as: